K3yr0nym0us/K3yr0nym0us/README.md

 - Programming, pentesting and software creation.
 -
 - 🌱 I’m currently learning ...
+-
+- My languages:
-- My languages: ✨ Javascript, HTML, CSS, React and more. ✨
+- ✨ Javascript, HTML, CSS, React, ElectronJS, Bootstrap and more. ✨
 -
 - 💞️ I’m looking to collaborate on ...
 - Everything works.